webplatform/docs/tutorials/websockets_basics/index.md

 ==Use WebSockets Today==

 WebSocket is still a young technology and not fully implemented in all browsers.
 However, you can use WebSocket today with libraries that use one of the fallbacks mentioned above whenever WebSocket is not available.
 A library that has become very popular in this domain is [http://socket.io/ socket.io], which comes with a client and a server implementation of the protocol and includes fallbacks (socket.io doesn't support binary messaging yet as of Februrary 2012).
-There are also commercial solutions such as [http://pusherapp.com/ PusherApp] which can be easily integrated into any web environment by providing an HTTP API to send WebSocket messages to clients.
+There are also commercial solutions such as [http://kaazing.com/ Kaazing], which provides WebSocket emulation, and [http://pusherapp.com/ PusherApp], which can be easily integrated into any web environment by providing an HTTP API to send WebSocket messages to clients.
 Due to the extra HTTP request, there will always be extra overhead compared to pure WebSocket.

 ==The Server Side==

-Using WebSocket creates a whole new usage pattern for server side applications.
+Using WebSocket creates a whole new usage pattern for server-side applications.
 While traditional server stacks such as LAMP are designed around the HTTP request/response cycle, they often do not deal well with a large number of open WebSocket connections.
 Keeping a large number of connections open at the same time requires an architecture that receives high concurrency at a low performance cost.
 Such architectures are usually designed around either threading or so-called non-blocking IO.

 ===Server-Side Implementations===